Medicine Rashes in Children

 Tell your child's healthcare provider right away if your child develops a rash while

-taking a medicine.
+child's provider.
 Allergic reactions can be serious and even fatal.
 Call your child's healthcare

 provider right away or call 911 if your child has acute symptoms in addition to the